The Preservation of the Qurʾān

 Manuscript examination also confirms that written transmission was not responsible for this common core.
 Therefore, this common core must have been transmitted by way of a living oral tradition parallel to the written text.
 In other words the reading traditions are not exclusively the result of independent attempts to decipher the undotted skeletal text of the Quran

 How early can we date the shared oral tradition?
 As one of the canonical readers (Abū Jaʿfar) is reported to have already been teaching the Qurʾān prior to the battle of Harra in 63/683, Sidky dates the oral tradition to "no later than the middle of the first/seventh century".
 If one is more sceptical of such reports, however, then the latest possible date for the oral tradition would be the late 1st/7th century.
 It is important to emphasise that these are the latest possible dates.
 In my opinion, the shared oral tradition is actually a common memory of how the Prophet Muḥammad himself recited the Qurʾān.
 This shared memory of the Prophet's recitation may have been adapted slightly to fit the Uthmanic rasm.
-I find this explanation to be more compelling as there does not seem to be any evidence of a later reading of the Uthmanic codex that spread throughout the Islamic empire.

 To summarise, the ten readers agree with one another regarding the vocalisation of the majority of the Qurʾān.
 This agreement likely traces back to a shared oral tradition which dates at least to the mid 7th century (if not, earlier).
 But what about the disagreements amongst the reciters?
-Sidky suggests that most of these variants only arose in the latter part of the 7th century, and may be attributed to "linguistic variation, grammatical theory, Islamic law, exegetical concerns, interreligious polemics, human error, and even a reader’s whim".
-In other words, most of such variation did not directly come from the Prophet.
+Most Western scholars have suggested that these variations arose later in the 1st century, due to transmission errors, grammatical/exegetical concerns and/or attempting to read an ambiguous written text.
 According to the dominant Sunni traditional perspective, on the other hand, even these variations trace back to the Prophet Muḥammad.
 This is difficult to prove, however.
-The very fact that these variants share the same rasm suggests that they likely arose from reciting a written text without vocalisation.
-If we adopt this interpretation, the existence of variant readings may be justified with reference to the "divine permission model" discussed earlier.
+Another issue concerns variants in the rasm itself.
+The codices which ʿUthmān dispatched to the provinces of the empire were not identical.
+There were roughly 40 or so minor variations between them, generally involving the addition/omission of a single letter.
+For example, at Q. 2:116, the Medinan and Syrian codices read: If we adopt this interpretation, the existence of variant readings may be justified with reference to the "divine permission model" proposed recently by Dr. Yasir Qadhi.
 That is to say, even if the Prophet himself did not recite these specific variants, they remain valid as they do not significantly alter the meaning of the verse.

 Conclusion